 i.
 Compromise blinds us to who our true enemies are and it leads us into alliances with those whom God would rather give us victory over.

 c.
 Because you relied on the LORD, He delivered them into your hand: God wanted Asa to remember the great victories of the past.
 Asa failed to remember that the same God who gave him victory over a greater enemy (the Ethiopians) was able to also give him victory over the lesser enemy, Syria.

 d.
-For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him: The Prophet Hanani’s message was clear.
-God looks for ways to defend and show his strength on behalf of those who are committed to Him.
-Asa’s fear that God could not be trusted with the defense of Israel was foolish and wrong; God wanted to show His strength of behalf of His trusting people.
+For the eyes of the LORD run to and fro throughout the whole earth, to show Himself strong on behalf of those whose heart is loyal to Him: The prophet Hanani’s message was clear.
+God looks for ways to defend and show His strength on behalf of those who are committed to Him.
+Asa’s fear that God could not be trusted with the defense of Judah was foolish and wrong; God wanted to show His strength on behalf of His trusting people.

 i.
 “The Hebrew word for ‘run to and fro’ signifieth, not to take a light view, but to search narrowly into the nature and the course of things.”
 (Trapp)

 ii.
 “What an exquisite thought is suggested by the allusion to the eyes of the Lord running to and fro throughout the whole earth!
 At a glance He takes in our position; not a sorrow, trial, or temptation visits us without exciting his notice and loving sympathy.
 In all the whole wide earth there is not one spot so lonely, one heart so darkened, as to escape those eyes.”
 (Meyer)

 iii.
 The issue was not the strength of God or His willingness to use that strength on behalf of His people.
 The issue was the loyalty of the heart of Asa and the people of the kingdom of Judah.